-- We have eliminated the number of unit containers sold data from our Specialty Packaging Business Unit as it represents < 5% of our total revenues.
+- We have eliminated the number of unit containers sold data from our Promotional Packaging Business Unit as it represents < 5% of our total revenues.
 We have done this since the types and volumes of products in this business segment vary greatly, from very small ~10 milliliter containers to 20 liter containers, and because the product mix can vary dramatically from year-to-year.

 In recognition that this normalization methodology is unfamiliar to those outside of Crown, we have obtained third-party validation for the approach.
 Unlike previous reports, this report brings our environmental reporting in line with CDP protocols.
-The report includes environmental data from our specialty packaging plants and our CMB Engineering equipment and tooling division.
+The report includes environmental data from our promotional packaging plants and our CMB Engineering equipment and tooling division.
 Although the energy and emissions data from these plants is included in the report, production from these plants were not included (as stated above).
 Assets gained from the acquisition of Mivisa Envases, SAU and EMPAQUE in 2014 and 2015 are also included in this report.